veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/authorization.md

 Permissions and Resources are dependent on Group.
 However, Resource Management is optional.
 If disabled, all Resources (and Resource Permissions) are available to all credentials.

 After a Group is created, you'll assign it to a specific credential.
-The credential can have one or more Groups attached and it's important you consider how much access for each group you need to provide for the use-case and security.
+The credential can have one or more Groups attached and it's important you consider how much access for each Group you need to provide for your use-case and security requirements.

 In this guide we will start with the most common use-case of Sharing Nodes, then explain how to isolate Nodes per team (similar to how the older Node Groups worked).